 Judith Sobel’s research has examined the effectiveness of a wide range of health behavior programs and health promotion compaigns.
 During the past 15 years, her research has focused on preventing noise-induced hearing loss.
 She is a media specialist and a member of the research and workshop team for Dangerous Decibels, a hearing loss prevention program with leaders from OHSU and PSU, among other institutions.…

 Kenneth R. Still is an adjunct assistant professor for environmental health at PSU and an adjunct assistant professor for the School of Public Health.

-Christina J. Sun is an assistant professor at the OHSU-PSU School of Public Health.
+Christina J. Sun is an Associate Professor at the OHSU-PSU School of Public Health.

 Her research seeks to improve the lives of communities disproportionately affected by HIV and sexual and reproductive health disparities, including Latino, black, and LGBTQ communities.